JBajracharya/jbajracharya.github.io/learning-journal/operators-loops.md

 '3' === '3' returns true
 ```
 **Strict not equal to `!==`**

-Compares two values to check if both data type and vaue are not the same.
+Compares two values to check if both data type and value are not the same.

 ```
 '3' != 3 returns true